 At any special meeting or any annual meeting where the purpose has been stated in the notice of meeting, the corporation may elect to dissolve, merge, or consolidate with another organization by a vote of two thirds of the voting membership.
 The members may cast their vote in person or by written ballot received by the Secretary prior to the time of such special annual meeting.
 In the event such dissolution is voted, the Board of Directors shall liquidate its assets and distribute them in accordance with the law and the Articles of Incorporation.
 If such special meeting fails to convene for lack of a quorum, the Board of Directors may elect to dissolve by a two-thirds vote of the entire Board.

 Amendments to the Articles of Incorporation shall be made in the following manner:

-KNOW ALL MEN BY THESE PRESENTS: That the undersigned Secretary of the corporation known as THE ARLINGTON PLAYERS does hereby certify that the foregoing by-laws were duly adopted by the Directors of said corporation, as the by-laws of said corporation, on the fifteenth (15th) day of March, 1971, and that they do now constitute the by-laws of said corporation, as amended April 21, 2009.
+Let it be known, then, that the undersigned Secretary of the corporation known as THE ARLINGTON PLAYERS does hereby certify that the foregoing Bylaws were duly adopted by the Directors of said corporation, as the Bylaws of said corporation, on the fifteenth (15th) day of March, 1971, and that they do now constitute the Bylaws of said corporation, as amended June 26, 2021.